wy1iu/LargeMargin_Softmax_Loss/README.md

-# Souce code for Large-Margin Softmax Loss for Convolutional Neural Networks
+# Souce code for "Large-Margin Softmax Loss for Convolutional Neural Networks"

 ### Citation
 If the code helps your research, please cite our work.